mitchellsitohang/setok/README.md

 In order to add migration run: dotnet ef migrations add 'your_migration_description'

+When you run into issues a manual delete of database file could be needed, delete this file:
+C:\Users\{username}\AppData\Local\setok.db

 ## SetokClientAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.